GUMMY SMILE AT CORBIN DENTAL

 What is the Treatment?

 Catching gum recession in the early stages can slow it down and prevent gum loss before too much damage occurs.
-If you have just noticed that your gums are receding and your condition is not advanced, Dr. Corbin can offer you a nonsurgical treatment method such as deep cleaning and antibiotics with some special instructions for at home care.
+If you have just noticed that your gums are receding, Dr. Corbin can offer you nonsurgical treatment.
+For example, we can conduct a deep cleaning and prescribe antibiotics with special instructions for at home care.
 Learn more about our in-office gum recession treatment here.